great-expectations/great_expectations/docs/terms/data_docs.md

    data looks like, and one or more Expectation Suites that encode what is expected from the data to be considered valid.

-To support these (and possibly other) use cases Great Expectations has a concept of "data documentation site".
+To support these (and possibly other) use cases Great Expectations has a concept of a "data documentation site".
 Multiple sites can be configured inside a project, each suitable for a particular data documentation use case.

 ### Customization